Vision Financial Group, Inc. (VFG) is the realization of the “vision” that Fred Summers created. So, our story begins with Fred.

 - Always do what you say you will do.

 - Always be competitive.

 Fred learned a long time ago that people are a company’s greatest asset.
 VFG has built a tremendous team which we are very proud of.
-Today VFG employs close to 25 people.
+Today VFG employs 23 people.
 Many have over 15 years with the company.
 We hold our team in high regard and we are grateful for the wide variety of experiences and skills each member brings to the table.

 Like most “families,” the VFG family has a lot of different individual personalities and perspectives in our firm.
 What we have in common, though, is a desire to serve and a willingness to work hard.
 Our varied backgrounds and experience have prepared and positioned us extremely well to both understand and to meet the varying needs of our diverse customer base.